-Vice Chair Jensen stated that we could reduce their parking requirements to encourage public transportation.
+Vice Chair Jensen stated that we could reduce their parking requirements.

 Applicant/Presenter Mike Ard added that is one of the reasons for providing good biking & walking infrastructure, which is going to become increasingly important to your community.

 Chair Kulp asked about the road impacts to wetlands mentioned earlier.